Barbara M. Carey-Shuler: Miami-Dade County Commission

-Before Martin Luther King Jr. Day became a federal holiday, Carey spearheaded a resolution designating the January 15th birthday of Dr Martin Luther King, Jr. as an official county holiday in Miami-Dade County.
+Before Martin Luther King Jr. Day became a federal holiday, Carey spearheaded a resolution designating the January 15th birthday of Dr Martin Luther King Jr. as an official county holiday in Miami-Dade County.

 Carey authored and secured passage of legislation requiring every motorist to observe a 15-mph speed limit while driving in school zones.
-Her leadership also led to black employees of the County’s Solid Waste Department who only had been hired as part-time employees, being hired as full-time employees eligible for all benefits.
+Her leadership also led to black employees of the county's Solid Waste Department who only had been hired as part-time employees, being hired as full-time employees eligible for all benefits.
 In addition, Carey introduced and led the effort to pass the set-aside law and the affirmative action policy, which was argued all the way to the United States Supreme Court, resulting in creating more jobs and business opportunities for minorities and women than any other economic measure passed by the County Commission.
-Carey sponsored at the local level the State of Florida’s Affordable Housing Surtax program.
+Carey sponsored at the local level the State of Florida's Affordable Housing Surtax program.
 At the time, it was the first in the nation to establish a funding vehicle to provide home ownership, housing rehabilitation and affordable rental options.
 By 2017, the program had created over 10,000 single family homeowners and exceeded 15,000 affordable rental units throughout Miami-Dade County, Florida.

 In 1990, Carey was defeated by Arthur Teele, Jr., who Carey had introduced to the Miami-Dade community.
 After reclaiming her Commission seat in the election of 1996, she married James Lamar Shuler in early 1999, the owner of Shuler's Memorial Funeral Home in Palm Beach County, FL.
 The newly married Carey-Shuler went on to win the elections of 2000 and 2004.
-She held the position of Chairwoman of the Board of County Commissioners from 2002-2004, one of the most powerful positions in Miami-Dade County.
+She held the position of chairwoman of the Board of County Commissioners from 2002 to 2004, one of the most powerful positions in Miami-Dade County.
 She was the first elected official to lead the 13-member Board through its inaugural session exercising the greater legislative powers as approved by the voters of Miami-Dade County in September 2002.